nicklalone/IGME220-Intro/Random Talks/Tuesday - Capstone.md

 # Research is about:
 --
 # Curiosity
+Notes: I want to make a game about something i've been learning about.
+Now I need to verify that everything I want to do is accurate.
+While games are never historically accurate, they do require enough suspension of disbelief for users to engage with.
 --
 # Testing out ideas
+notes: Bring people together and have them talk about your topic from a few different prompts.
+What are folks interested in?
+Don't ever forget that design is about the audience, not your perspective.
+So you should advocate for your user over your perspective as much as you can.
+This is where research helps.
 --
 # Exploring computational techniques
+notes: While I have been talking about high level, narrative-ish content, you can also explore computational techniques.
+Take Celeste again: https://noelberry.ca/posts/thedungeons/
 --
 # rogue +
 # like, lite, -ish
 # procgen
+Notes: I've seen this word so often and it is associated with extremely technical design.
+You need to brush up on the history of the techniques, how it works, suggestions on where it could go.
+Develop your technique, test it, report out.
 --
 # We do this stuff BEFORE design begins
+notes: again, this is about lowering uncertainty, increasing team cohesion, and focusing your design so when you sprint, you sprint, you don't stutter walk or crawl.
 --
 # so we can concentrate on realizing a design
+notes: So many capstone games i've seen will start writing code before researching anything and have to scrap their whole codebase and start over.
+That's months of wasted time you could've saved if you did a few days of work.
 --
 # We do it before design or when polish begins
+Notes: I hear the word polish a lot but polish is a post-development or late development thing.
 --
 # (but y'all won't get to polishing stages because of how capstone is designed)
+notes: Polish isn't going to be a thing for y'all.
+It might be a little for a slice, but it's important not to get ahead of yourself because polishing presumes complete.
 ---
 # Requirements
+notes: so what do you need?
 --
 # LaTeX
+notes: overleaf premium is included for you as a student here.
+USE IT. it's so good!
 --
 # 5-7 pages Abstract
+notes: This does not include your references.
+With references, it'll prolly be closer to 7-10 pages.
 --
 # Sources
+Notes: peer-reviewed, trustworthy sources.
+Your advisor can help and we'll see about getting your librarian in here.
 --
 # Poster Session
+Notes: What is it?
 --
 ![[Pasted image 20250831114204.png]]
 --
-## Your conversations with people during the showcase will change literally everything you just researched (and that's ok)
+# conversations  during showcase will change everything
+## (and that's ok)
 --
-## This should be an interesting project.
+# This should be an interesting project.
+notes: for you, for your team.
+This isn't torture, it's you digging to make your game better.
 --
-## If you aren't fascinated, ask yourself why.
+# If you aren't fascinated, ask yourself why.
 --
-## ask yourself if a different topic is best.
+# ask yourself if a different topic is better, if a different direction is better
+---
+# during pitches tomorrow, look for 3 things:
 --
-## during pitches tomorrow, look for 3 things:
---
 # 1. Is the potential advisor excited?
 --
-# 2. Is the potential advisor doing research in your area?
+# 2. Is the potential advisor well-versed in your potential topic?
 --
 # 3. Look for someone you get along with but you're a little afraid of.
 notes: the fear helps you focus and finish and that's what is needed.